 - Spoon or brush

-*A somewhat liquid or runny paint is best for splatter painting.
-(All the better for splattering with, my dear.)
-We’ve used all different kinds, including liquid watercolors, watered-down tempera paint, and watered down or craft acrylics.
+*A somewhat liquid or runny paint is best.
+(All the better for splattering with, my dear) We’ve used all different kinds, including liquid watercolors, watered-down tempera paint, and watered down craft acrylics.

 If you’re brave enough to do splatter painting INSIDE, I recommend covering your work surface with a drop cloth and doing it on a smaller scale (think wrist flicks instead of whole arm flicks).